Pidgeot/python-lnp/readme.rst

 directory to the file, including intermediate directory names and the filename.
 **This must be an exact match**, or the utility will not be found by PyLNP!

-For Linux and OXS, the "launch_with_terminal" option denotes that the utility requires launching from a terminal.
+For Linux and OSX, the "launch_with_terminal" option denotes that the utility requires launching from a terminal.
 This option does nothing on Windows.

 Directory structure